 - Check the sender’s email address as well as the body of the email for errors and typos.

-- Errors and typos in the email address can be first easy sign your about to be phished.
+- Errors and typos in the email are an easy sign your about to be phished.

 Antivirus is a MUST HAVE on all devices if you don’t want to get hacked.
 Did you know that FSC offers Symantec Antivirus for FREE to students?